Lymah123/100-days-of-code/daily-journal.md

 Day 79: 11/02/25

 - I worked on integrating Firebase for the app for receipts storage.
-- The workflow: user uploads receipts, the frontend sends the file to the backend and the backend sends the uploaded files to the Firebase Storage
+- The workflow: The user uploads receipts, the frontend sends the file to the backend and the backend sends the uploaded files to the Firebase Storage

 Day 80: 12/02/25